talaikis/stock_market_reinforcement_learning/README.md

-# OpenAI Gym Environment with DRL using Keras
+# OpenAI Gym Trading Environment with DRL
+## using Keras on Python 3.6

 ## Overview